Flow Bots

 Enter the recipient’s number.

-If you want to use the current data of the person you are replying to in the message, click on the area indicated by the small arrow.
+If you want to use the recipient’s existing data in the message, click the field indicated by the small arrow.

-Select the data you want to use from the list that opens and place it in the relevant place in the message.
+From the list that appears, select the data you want to use and insert it into the appropriate place in the message.

-💡 This method allows your bot to send personalised and dynamic messages, making them more effective and accurate.
+💡 This method allows your bot to send personalized and dynamic messages, making them more effective and accurate..

-Once you have completed your message and recipient details, click the ‘Save’ button at the bottom of the page.
+After completing your message and recipient information, click the “Save” button at the bottom of the page.

-Your settings will then be saved and your flow bot will be ready to send this message.
+This saves your settings and prepares your flow bot to send this message.

-We have now added a WhatsApp option to our flow bot.
+Now, we have also added the WhatsApp option to our flow bot.

 To do this, select the flow you want to start from the Automations section.

-💡 This feature allows you to link different flows together, making complex processes more manageable.
+💡 This feature allows you to connect different flows, making complex processes more manageable.

-This selection ensures the flow starts at the correct point and the desired scenario continues.
+This ensures the flow begins at the correct point and continues according to the desired scenario.

-This saves your settings and prepares your flow to run according to the specified steps and conditions.
+This saves your settings and prepares your flow to run according to the specified step and conditions.